Rootly vs SecureTrace AI

 - Who is it best for?

-- It is best for security teams focused on incident response.
+- It is best suited for security analysts and incident response teams focused on log-based forensic investigations.

 Rootly incident automation